 There is nothing more frustrating than a dog who doesn’t come when called.
+Having reliable recall is one of the most important basic obedience skills, but it is also one of the hardest skills to teach for owners.

 Things to bring: